Ever wondered why some images look so awesome in professional infographics or websites?

 This is one of my favorite techniques.
 It makes any plain combination of text and image so much better.
 First, take your original image and frame it (as mentioned above).
 Then add a shape, like a circle and make it transparency (set the opacity of the color to less than 1).
 Pick a dark color from the image and make that the color of the shape.
 Add your text and make the color light.
 Now you’ve got yourself a professional looking design.

-This technique works really well for posters or headline images.
+This technique works really well for images for social media posts.
 Here’s an example with the same Grand Canyon photo.

 Now for some fun stuff.
 We’re going to create a pie chart and use the image hacks above to make it more awesome.
 Take a look at a few of these examples:

 Add images to pie chart pieces